Chicken and Rice Soup

 - Add the salt and pepper, broth, chicken breasts and rice to dutch oven.
 Stir to combine.
 Bring to a boil over medium-high heat.

 - Reduce heat to simmer, cover and cook for 18-20 minutes, stirring through cooking time.
-The rice and vegetables should be tender and the internal temperature of the chicken breasts should be 165 degrees F.
+The rice and vegetables should be tender and the internal temperature of the chicken breasts should be 165 degrees Fahrenheit.

 Mary H Mullins says